webxos/macroslow/nigeria/introduction.markdown

 ## Overview

 The **DUNES Project** is an open-source initiative that reimagines Philip Emeagwali’s Connection Machine as a modern, decentralized computational fabric.
 The project provides a Python-based SDK (`dunes-sdk`) and a Model Context Protocol (MCP) server, leveraging NVIDIA CUDA for accelerated computing, Qiskit for quantum simulation, and OCaml/Ortac for formal verification.
 The SDK enables developers to build applications that perform parallel computations across four logical nodes (the "Quadrilinear Core"), simulating a high-throughput system suitable for AI/ML, data analysis, and quantum workflows.
-Allowing developers to use this as a template to develop super computers over a highly adaptive networking utilizing modern ML, LLMs, and API connections to sync quantum neural networks.
+Allowing developers to use this as a template to develop super computers over a highly adaptive network.
+Utilizing modern ML, LLMs, and API connections to sync quantum neural networks.

 ## Features